mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 injuries were.

 INJURY TABLE

 1d61d6 InjuryInjury
 1 Nearly killed.
-Reduce one physical characteristic by 1d6, reduce both other physical characteristics by 2 (or one of them by 4).
+Reduce one physical characteristic by 1d6, reduce both other physical characteristics by2 (or one of them by 4).
 2 Severely injured.
 Reduce one physical characteristic by 1d6.
 3 Missing eye or limb.
 Reduce Strength or Dexterity by 2.